tomswinburne/BLaSA/README.md

 - `RT_array` : list of transverse strength ratios to sample.
 - `JointHist` : 0/1.
 Turns on recording of joint histograms to investigate bond-bond correlations.
 Returns three `bins*bins` arrays.

-## Cloud-based execution (recommended for generating analytical predictions only)
+## Cloud-based execution of analysis notebooks
 - This repository is hosted online using binder - [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/tomswinburne/BLaSA/master?filepath=analyze)
-- Due to the CPU hour restrictions of this service we do not recommend generating high quality reference data online, only running the notebooks `analyze/*.ipynb`
+- Due to the CPU hour restrictions of this service we do not recommend generating high quality reference data online, only running the analysis notebooks

 ## Automated execution and analysis with Snakemake (recommended)
 - Requires a working [conda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/) package manager